 On March 9, 1877, the Levy-Harrison gunfight occurred when Levy argued with another gambler and gunfighter by Charlie Harrison’s name.
 Gambling in Shingle & Locke’s Saloon in Cheyenne, Wyoming, the pair began to argue, and as it escalated, Harrison insulted Levy, telling him that he hated Irishmen.
 Levy quickly took offense and challenged Harrison to take it outside.
 Harrison was known in Cheyenne for his gunfighting skills, but Levy was not.
 Most thought that Levy would be shot dead in minutes.
 Both the onlookers and Harrison underestimated Levy.

 The pair moved outside, continuing their verbal dispute, moving in front of the Senate Saloon before finally stopping in front of Frenchy’s on Eddy Street.
-There, they squared off and as the two pulled their six-guns, Harrison’s shot went wild.
-Levy, on the other hand, took more careful aim and hit Harrison who fell to the ground.
+There, they squared off, and as the two pulled their six-guns, Harrison’s shot went wild.
+On the other hand, Levy took more careful aim and hit Harrison, who fell to the ground.
 Though severely wounded, Harrison was alive and taken to his room at the Dyer’s Hotel.
 However, a week later, he died.
 Levy was never convicted, and later Bat Masterson and Wyatt Earp would use the shootout as an example of how calm deliberation was better than speed in a gunfight.

 Jim Levy met his end on June 5, 1882, in Tucson, Arizona.
 It was at the Fashion Saloon that Levy got into an argument with faro dealer John Murphy.
 After the two agreed to a duel, Murphy heard about Levy’s shooting skills and opted to ambush him instead.
 As Levy was leaving the Palace Hotel unarmed, he was killed by Murphy and two of his friends.